stevekrouse/rose/README.md

 ## To dos

 - transformations
-  - ability to change boolean literal to true or false -> dblclick or in option thing
+  - change null to boolean literal, number literal or identifier
-    - change to identifier
   - get thing's member
   - call as a function
   - rename variable just here / refactor everywhere